trenton3983/stack_overflow/cut_paste_comments.md

 [What topics can I ask about here?](https://stackoverflow.com/help/on-topic)

 [What should I do when someone answers my question?](https://stackoverflow.com/help/someone-answers)  People tend to put a lot of time into answering questions thoroughly.
 If a solution answers your question, please **check it**, or leave a comment if it doesn't resolve the issue.
+The check is below the up / down arrow at the top left of the answer.

 ## Answers
 The provided answer was flagged for review as a Low Quality Post.
 Here are some guidelines for [How do I write a good answer?](https://stackoverflow.com/help/how-to-answer).
 This provided answer may be correct, but it could benefit from an explanation.
 Code only answers are not considered "good" answers.
 From [review](https://stackoverflow.com/review).